ibm-cloud-docs/cis/architecture-workload-isolation.md

 | Service name | Description |
 | ------------ | -----------------------|
 | PagerDuty | PagerDuty is used to notify on-call engineers of emergency and non-emergency issues that are related to operating {{site.data.keyword.cis_full_notm}} or its support.|
 {: caption="Table 4.
-Other third party dependencies" caption-side="left"}
+Other third party dependencies" caption-side="bottom"}